-For loans taken out by the borrower, current federal student loan interest rates are between 5.05% and 7.6%; these rates are set to go down for new borrowers starting July 1, 2019.
+For loans taken out by the borrower, current federal student loan interest rates are between 4.53% and 7.08% for loans taken out between July 1, 2019, and July 1, 2020.
 Private student loans usually have higher interest rates, and, unlike federal student loans, you may have to start paying that interest while you’re still a student.

 In this article: